OscarHuangWind/ProFounDrive/README.md

 ## ✏️ Citation

-If you find OpenREAD is useful in your research or applications, please consider giving a star ⭐ and citing it with the following BibTeX:
+If you find ProFounDrive is useful in your research or applications, please consider giving a star ⭐ and citing it with the following BibTeX:

 ```
 @article{huang2025profoundrive,